Lee Wrench

 Other areas of counselling I deal with

-whilst I am not a psychologist I have worked with clients that have presented with 'disorders' or traits of conditions and disabilities such as PTSD,OCD, perfectionism, people pleasing, Autism, self sabotage, over-giving and over-responsibility, oppression, coercive behaviour.
+whilst I am not a psychologist I have worked with clients that have presented with 'disorders' or traits of conditions such as PTSD,OCD, perfectionism, people pleasing, Autism, self sabotage, over-giving and over-responsibility, oppression, coercive behaviour.
 I also work with people who feel they work to much and can't turn off or who are burnt out as a result of how they live, people who feel they need to 'escape' from their lives through substances or behaviour.
 I like to view therapy from different angles and I'm happy to work with you in the way you feel yourself to be and at your pace.

 Photos & videos